Anne Lawrence-Mathers

 Teaching

-I contribute to the History Part 1 core module on Journeys through History, 2, focusing on medieval magic, science and medicine.
+I contribute to the History Part 1 core modules, focusing on medieval magic, science and medicine.
 I also offer an Option on 'Merlin the Magician.'
-At Finals level, I teach an Option on 'Medieval Magic,' and a Special Subject on 'Saints and Miracles', as well as a Year Two Option on Women in the Medieval World.
-I also supervise dissertations on medieval topics, especially within cultural, social and women's history.
+At Finals level, I teach an Option on 'Medieval Magic,' and supervise dissertations on medieval topics, especially within cultural, social and women's history.

 Research projects

-I am a member of the Graduate Centre for Medieval Studies at Reading, and been its Director in 2005-07 and 2013-17.
-I am also a member of the Organising Committee of the Research Group for Health Humanities.
+I am a member of the Graduate Centre for Medieval Studies at Reading, and was its Director in 2005-07 and 2013-17.

 This book argues that there was significant ongoing study of meteorology and weather in the early middle ages.
 This scholarship was based on Roman works on astronomy and natural history, and was encouraged by both ecclesiastical and secular leaders.
 A major revolution in meteorological science took place in the twelfth and thirteenth centuries, when a great body of Islamicate and Jewish knowledge was transmitted to Western Europe.
 The result was the rapid establishment of the new science of astro-meteorology, which spread rapidly and was integral to the expanding study of astronomy and its practical applications.
 Another important argument of my book is that the demand for 'medieval' weather forecasts remained high in the early modern period, even as the scientific basis on which medieval meteorology rested was falling from favour.
 No new method for producing trusted forecasts was found until the nineteenth century, and thus medieval meteorology had an extremely long afterlife.
 Linked to this is the exciting possibility that citizen science was created in the service of astrometeorological forecasts, and was advocated by such scientific heroes as Tycho Brahe and Johannes Kepler.